 E. Coli in N.J.
 Is Linked to Taco Bell

-The people who fell ill in New Jersey had eaten at one of the fast-food restaurants between Nov.
+All but two of the people who fell ill in New Jersey had eaten at one of the fast-food restaurants between Nov.
 17 and Nov.
 28, authorities said.
 But exactly what food contained the bacteria was still unclear.

 ``We have to find the food they all had in common,″ said David Papi, director of health for Middlesex County.